grafana/k6-docs/docs/sources/next/results-output/grafana-dashboards.md

 ---
 title: Grafana dashboards
-excerpt: With multiple k6 output formats, you also have multiple ways to visualize test results in a Grafana dashboard.
+description: With multiple k6 output formats, you also have multiple ways to visualize test results in a Grafana dashboard.
 weight: 300
 ---